Brahma Temple

-Brahma Temple Pushkar – History & Significance Explained.
+Brahma Temple – History & Significance

 The temple also connects strongly with Goddess Savitri and Goddess Gayatri.
 Various legends link their stories to the lake and the temple.
 These stories explain why Pushkar is regarded as one of the most sacred destinations in India.
-The lake is surrounded by 52 ghats, each associated with local customs and rituals.
-Also check out: Jaipur to Ajmer-Pushkar – One Day Road Trip.

 Timings & Aarti Schedule at Brahma Temple Pushkar.